 • Simpler administration — one login, one statement, one set of investment choices to monitor

-• Clearer picture — easier to see your total retirement savings and whether you are on track
+• Clearer picture — easier to see your total retirement savings and whether you are on track.
+Our financial planning tools let you add all your pots in one place for a complete picture

 • Lower charges — you may be able to move from older, higher-charging schemes into a modern, low-cost SIPP or pension